Massachusetts Modification of Orders

 Who We Represent

-We represent people who find themselves in both situations.
-We represent people who need to modify an agreement, just as we are prepared to represent people who need to contest a modification.
+We represent people who either need to file or have received modification orders.
+Our firm is ready to help people who need to modify an agreement, just as we are prepared to represent people who need to contest a modification.
 We represent people who are not receiving what the other spouse agreed to pay, and we can help spouses with modifications if they are unable to pay, which resulted in the non-compliance.
+Our goal is to work intelligently and precisely to find a fair resolution and mutually beneficial outcome.

 Contact our Massachusetts family lawyers for a free review of your case to learn your rights and options.